 Sisqo, kd lang, Moby, Johnny Resnick, Don Henley, Beenie Man, Sheryl Crow

 Over a few objections, I hired my brilliant, challenging mentor Dale Pon to create our campaign.
 Dale had done our the iconic “I Want My MTV” for me in the early 1980s and constantly proved himself to be the most creative and effective media ad man in America.
-The stunningly talented director Tim Newman was already on my online staff (after turning his back on a career that included some of the greatest music videos of all time), so he was tapped to shoot the spots.
+The stunningly talented and perfectly musical director Tim Newman was already on our online staff (after turning his back on a career that included some ofthe greatestmusic videos of all time), so he was really the only person who we thought could direct the spots.

 Gang Starr, SheDaisy, Blink 182, Moby, Charlotte Church, Ruff Ryders, Eve, Sting